-In this article we are going to break down outlining uniform guidelines in detail, and why it matters.
+In this article: Outlining uniform guidelines in detail, and why it matters.

 A few easy steps can support your staff and keep them looking sharp.
 It will also improve your employees' experience at work, and make life a little better for everyone at your restaurant.

 Your uniform guidelines depend on the vibe and culture of your venue and can vary widely.
 Mcdonalds has a very specific uniform, while a mom and pop diner may have no guidelines at all.

 How you want your staff to look is unique to your venue and something that likely has evolved a bit over time.
 Whatever that look is, be invested in it.
 Own it.
 Make it a part of your restaurant.

 Once you know the look, be consistent with it and be clear with your staff that it is a stable part of the work environment.
 Sure, you make some changes or you may have seasonal variations, but there is a value to your staff in being clear and consistent about the uniform.

 Avoid making lots of changes and allowing for frequent lapses from your staff.
 Restaurant workers have enough on their plates these days.
 An easy, clear and consistent uniform guideline makes their lives a little bit easier.